-Under the 2021 awards, the Company's performance against established performance metrics will be measured against objectives established for each of 2021 and 2022, with the resulting number of "earned" shares eligible to vest on December 31, 2023, subject to continued employment through that date (the "2021 PSU Awards").
-The 2021 award performance metrics are based on earnings before interest, taxes, depreciation and amortization ("EBITDA") per share, return on invested capital, and average controllable completion for each of the performance years.
-Until the vesting date, the shares underlying the performance shares are not issued and outstanding.
+The corporate objectives for the 2022 PSU Awards for each Named Executive were based on Company-wide performance, with no individual component or subsidiary-level objectives, in order to encourage a collective focus on the creation of long-term value for the Company's shareholders.
+Under the 2022 PSU Awards, the Company's performance against established performance metrics will be measured against objectives established for each of 2022, 2023 and 2024, with the resulting number of "earned" shares eligible to vest on December 31, 2024, subject to continued employment through that date.
+The 2022 PSU Award performance metrics are based on adjusted operating income before depreciation and amortization ("adjusted EBITDA"), controllable completion, and controllable on-time departures for each of the performance years.
+Until the vesting date, the shares underlying the 2022 PSU Awards are not issued and outstanding.
 Accordingly, the Named Executive is not entitled to vote or receive dividends on the shares underlying his performance shares unless and until those performance shares vest.
-For purposes of the 2021 performance awards, return on invested capital for any calendar year is defined as the Company's adjusted operating income for such year divided by the Company's average invested capital for such calendar year.
+(Adjusted EBITDA is a non-GAAP measure.
+See Appendix A to this proxy statement on page 65 for a reconciliation of adjusted EBITDA to the most directly comparable financial measure prepared in accordance with GAAP.)

-The Compensation Committee's philosophy for setting performance share targets is to set target awards that reflect the budget (the budget expectation is for a growth rate that is above the median), and maximum targets that will be difficult for the Named Executives to achieve on a consistent basis.
-For the 2021 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the three corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
-The performance shares are allocated 50% to each year, and then for each years' performance, 40% to the EBITDA per share objective, 40% to the average return on invested capital objective and 20% to the average controllable completion in determining the actual awarded performance shares payable in Common Stock.
-Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 250% (for maximum performance), with performance in between such levels determined by linear interpolation.
+The Compensation Committee's philosophy for setting performance share targets is to set target awards that reflect reasonable operating and financial performance considering industry conditions, and maximum targets that will be difficult for the Named Executives to achieve on a consistent basis.
+For the 2022 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the three corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
+The performance shares are allocated 33% to each year, and then for each years' performance, 34% to the adjusted EBITDA objective, 33% to the controllable completion objective and 33% to the controllable on-time departures objective in determining the actual awarded performance shares payable in Common Stock.
+Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 250% (for maximum performance), with performance in between such levels determined by a weighted interpolation.
 If performance is below the threshold level for one or more of the objectives, no performance shares will be earned with respect to such objective(s).
+The Compensation Committee will evaluate and certify performance for purposes of the 2022 PSU Awards following the end of the three-year period.

-The corporate objectives for the 2021 PSU Awards for each Named Executive were based on Company-wide performance, with no individual component or subsidiary-level objectives, in order to encourage teamwork and a collective focus on the creation of long-term value for the Company's shareholders.
 In determining the degree to which the corporate objectives have been attained, the Company's performance will be adjusted for unusual or non-recurring items.